nileshtrivedi/aichat/README.md

 # aichat

-A Chainlit-like multi-human, multi-agent chat experience using autogen using LiveView
+A multi-human, multi-agent chat experience using [autogen](https://github.com/nileshtrivedi/autogen) using LiveView This is highly experiment.
+DO NOT USE IN PRODUCTION.

+## Testing

+`mix run playground.exs`